nikolaini-byte/RaceCraftAnalyzer/ROADMAP.md

-# 🧭 RaceCraft NG Roadmap
+# 🧭 RaceCraftAnalyzer Roadmap

 _Last updated: July 30, 2025_
-This document serves as the master plan for RaceCraft NG development, organized by milestones and categories with clear status tracking.
+This document serves as the master plan for RaceCraftAnalyzer development, organized by milestones and categories with clear status tracking.

 ## 🎯 Current Focus: MVP Development